awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 ## Permissions for Configuring and Provisioning Accounts<a name="configure-provision-new-account"></a>

 The AWS Control Tower account factory enables cloud administrators and AWS Single Sign\-On end users to provision accounts in your landing zone\.
-By default, AWS SSO users that provision accounts must be in the **AWSAccountFactory** group or the master group\.
+By default, AWS SSO users that provision accounts must be in the **AWSAccountFactory** group or the management group\.

 **Note**
-Exercise caution when working from the master account, as you would when using any account that has generous permissions across your organization\.
+Exercise caution when working from the management account, as you would when using any account that has generous permissions across your organization\.

-The AWS Control Tower master account has a trust relationship with the **AWSControlTowerExecution** role, which enables account setup from the master account, including some automated account setup\.
+The AWS Control Tower management account has a trust relationship with the **AWSControlTowerExecution** role, which enables account setup from the management account, including some automated account setup\.
 For more information about the **AWSControlTowerExecution** role, see [How AWS Control Tower Works With Roles to Create and Manage Accounts ](how-control-tower-works.md#roles-how)\.

 To enroll an existing AWS account into AWS Control Tower, that account must have the **AWSControlTowerExecution** role enabled\.
 For more information about how to enroll an existing account, see [Enroll an existing AWS account](enroll-account.md)\.

 ## Automated Account Provisioning With IAM Roles<a name="automated-provisioning"></a>

-To configure Account Factory accounts in a more automated way, you can create Lambda functions in the AWS Control Tower master account, which [assumes the **AWSControlTowerExecution** role ](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-function-assume-iam-role/) in the member account\.
-Then, using the role, the master account performs the desired configuration steps in each member account\.
+To configure Account Factory accounts in a more automated way, you can create Lambda functions in the AWS Control Tower management account, which [assumes the **AWSControlTowerExecution** role ](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-function-assume-iam-role/) in the member account\.
+Then, using the role, the management account performs the desired configuration steps in each member account\.

  If you're provisioning accounts using Lambda functions, the identity that will perform this work must have the following IAM permissions policy, in addition to `AWSServiceCatalogEndUserFullAccess`\.